Vadlusk/collecshare/README.md

 returns a list of all users in the database

-`GET /api/v1/users/:id`
+`GET /api/v1/users/:uid`

-returns the user with that id number
+returns the user with that uid number

-`PUT /api/v1/users/:id`
+`PUT /api/v1/users/:uid`

 edits an existing user with same parameters as above.
 no fields are required.

-`DELETE /api/v1/users/:id`
+`DELETE /api/v1/users/:uid`

-deletes the user with that id number
+deletes the user with that uid number

 ## Collections
 The following endpoints do the same things with collections.